 Conclusions

-A final thought — if you have been put off thinking about even trying these new medicines purely because of the high cost when buying them from local US pharmacies, remember that here at IsraelPharm, we have been leading the market with low-cost GLP-1 agonist meds.
+A final thought — if the high cost of buying these new medicines from local US pharmacies has put you off from even considering trying them.
+Remember that here at IsraelPharm, we have been leading the market with low-cost GLP-1 agonist meds.
 Currently, our price for a one-month supply of Wegovy 1.7 mg strength is just $575, compared to the retail cost from US pharmacies of around $1500.
 Similar savings can be made on the full-strength Wegovy (2.4 mg) pen, which we sell for $625, compared to more than $1600 at retail US sources.